Information for parents – gambling and young people

-1. Teens think betting and sport go together
+1. Teens think that betting and sport go together

-Sports betting advertising makes it seem as though you need to bet on sport to make it interesting.
-Seventy-five per cent of teenagers consider gambling to be a normal part of sport.
+Sports betting advertising can make it seem as though you need to bet on sport to make it interesting.
+Seventy-five per cent of teenagers think gambling is a normal part of sport.

 2. Teens think everyone is doing it

-Teens feel enormous pressure to fit in with their peers.
-Like drinking, smoking and sex, the normalisation of sports and gambling means teens assume everyone is doing it more than is really the case.
+Teens feel enormous pressure to fit in.
+Like drinking, smoking and sex, the normalisation of sports and gambling means teens might assume everyone is doing it more than is really the case.

 3. Teens don’t appreciate the risks

 The ads your teenager watches make it seem as though betting on sports carries no risk.
 Terms like ‘cash back’ and 'the fold' make it seem like they can’t lose.
-Gone are the days when you had to bet with cash at the TAB – smartphones and debit cards now make it easy for anyone to bet.
+Gone are the days when the only way to have a bet is with cash in a venue – phones now make it easy for anyone to bet.